-Their belief is that at the mass the bread and the wine that are on the altar are transformed into the body (bread) and blood (wine) of Christ but yet remaining under the appearance of bread and wine.
+Their belief is that at the mass the bread and the wine that are on the altar are transformed into the body (bread) and blood (wine) of Christ but yet remain under the appearance of bread and wine.
 This is clearly not a phenomenon found just anywhere.

 “At the Last Supper, Jesus transformed the bread and wine into his body and blood and gave it to the Apostles to eat,” says Fr.
 Richard Allen, pastor of St. Joseph’s.
 “He then told the Apostles to continue doing as he did when he said, ‘do this in remembrance of me.’
 By the nature of my ordination I am a representative of Christ.